Chimfunshi Wildlife Orphanage

 Protection of animals and species: the animals at Chimfunshi

-Today, the Chimfunshi Wildlife Orphanage is a home for 130 chimpanzees.
+Today, the Chimfunshi Wildlife Orphanage is a home for over 140 chimpanzees.
 Most of the chimpanzees live in four large, forested.
 Each of these enclosures possesses a building with six to eight spacious cages, which are used exclusively for feeding, observing chimpanzee health, and providing medical care when necessary.
 This ensures that each chimpanzee, even the weakest, is provided with enough food.
 The large enclosures are guarded at all times, in order to be able to react to every irregularity immediately.
 Unlike many other sanctuaries, the chimpanzees at Chimfunshi come inside only once mid-day and sleep outside as wild chimpanzees do, building nests in the trees at night.

 New chimpanzees are nursed to health and then carefully integrated into one of the existing families.
 At Chimfunshi, care is taken to provide the chimpanzees with as much freedom and protection as possible, while providing as species-typical an environment as possible.
 Chimpanzees >